 OUTDOOR ACTIVITIES, FITNESS AND BEAUTY

 Abu Dhabi is home to several public parks, offering the residents of the emirate a quiet place to get fit, take the family out for a picnic or simply relax away from the bustle of the city.
-The Family Water Park close to the Corniche, The Capital Garden near Crowne Plaza and Lake Park near the beachfront are some of the popular parks for those residing in the area, complete with running tracks, barbecue pits and shaded walks.
+Family Park close to the Corniche, The Capital Garden near Crowne Plaza and Lake Park near the beachfront are some of the popular parks for those residing in the area, complete with running tracks, barbecue pits and shaded walks.

 The jogging tracks along the corniche are also great outdoor options to get some exercise for residents.
 If you prefer to get fit indoors, there are several gyms along Hamdan Street, including Lifetime Fitness.
 Super Las Vegas Gym, and Ruby Fitness in World Trade Centre Mall.
 The hotels on the street like Crowne Plaza, Al Maha Arjaan by Rotana and Mercure also offer gym and swimming memberships for residents who are looking for an all-around fitness centre.

 Beauty salons and spas are also staples of the hotels on Hamdan Street.
 Notable standalone salons popular with the residents include the Glam House Beauty Salon and Magic Princess Ladies Salon.

 The highlights in the social calendar for Hamdan Street residents are the monthly movie screenings hosted by Alliance Francaise in the Mercure hotel and the 11-day yearly Qasr al-Hosn festival.